yevhenii-pyl/questionnaire-next/README.md

 Question component selection is based on `Answer` component factory.
 Just add a new screen type, create appropriate component and set it at the answer factory.

+## 4. Check and adjust `mapQuestionTopicToName` helper to correctly display user answers at the quiz end.

 # Adding a new config

 Just name it `questions.json` and drop at `public/config`, previous config can be renamed with `-old` tag or whatever.